-The most beneficial and least expensive treatment for arthritis (and general health) over the lifetime of your pet is maintaining your pet on the lean/thin side of normal his/her whole life.
+The most beneficial and least expensive treatment for orthopedic injury, joint arthritis, and general health over the lifetime of your pet is maintaining your pet on the lean/thin side of normal his/her whole life.
 Any orthopedic condition can progress with arthritis over time due to excessive, wear & tear; carrying less body weight will relieve some of this stress from the joints.
 Good parameters to monitor body condition are: